dvelton/socrates/README.md

 # Socrates: No Answers.
 Only questions.

-Ever feel stuck on a problem? **Socrates** is an AI chatbot that helps you think things through and come up with great ideas.
+**Socrates** is an AI chatbot that helps you think things through and come up with great ideas.
 It works by using the **Socratic method**, which means it only asks questions—never gives answers.
 The goal is to help you find your own solutions, challenge your assumptions, and look at things in a new way.

 ---